Brockton Rox (2002–2024): History

+Professional baseball

-The Rox began play in the 2002 season as members of the East Division of the Northern League.
+The Brockton Rox began play in the 2002 season as members of the East Division of the Northern League.
 In 2003, the Eastern ball clubs split off from the rest of the Northern League and became the Northeast League, where the Rox played in 2003 and 2004.
-In 2005, the Northeast League was re-branded as the Can-Am League.
+In 2005, the Northeast League was re-branded as the Canadian American Association of Professional Baseball, commonly known as the Can-Am League.

+On May 23, 2005, the club gave a roster spot to former Boston Red Sox pitcher and colorful personality Oil Can Boyd.
+Also in 2005, the team made headlines by offering Theo Epstein a position with the team.

-In 2006, the Rox celebrated the team's fifth anniversary season by finishing the season 49–43 and qualifying for the #3 seed in the Can-Am League Playoffs.
-The Rox defeated the New Haven County Cutters, 3–1, in the opening round best of 5 series.
+In 2006, the Rox celebrated the team's fifth anniversary season by finishing the season 49–43 and qualifying as the third seed in the Can-Am League playoffs.
+The Rox defeated the New Haven County Cutters, 3–1, in the opening round best-of-five series.
 In the Championship Series, the Rox fell behind 2 games to 0 against the Quebec Capitales before rallying to tie the series at 2–2.
-In the deciding game 5, the Rox took a 3–2 lead into the 8th inning, but a late rally by Quebec left Brockton on the losing end, 5–4, giving Quebec its first ever Can-Am League Championship.
+In the deciding fifth game, the Rox took a 3–2 lead into the 8th inning, but a late rally by Quebec left Brockton on the losing end, 5–4, giving Quebec its first ever Can-Am League Championship.

-Rox DH Guye Senjem was named the Rox Most Valuable Player for 2006, and RHP John Kelly was named the team's Most Valuable Pitcher.
+Rox designated hitter Guye Senjem was named the Rox Most Valuable Player for 2006, and RHP John Kelly was named the team's Most Valuable Pitcher.
 Senjem, a Minnesota native, began his professional career with the St. Paul Saints in 1997.
 Before arriving in Brockton in 2005, he spent time in the Cincinnati Reds and Colorado Rockies organizations.
 He set an early tone for a successful 2006 campaign with a game-winning solo home run in the 10th inning on Opening Night at Campanelli Stadium.
 He went on to tie the franchise mark for home runs in a single season with 14, and led the team in home runs, and runs batted in.
 Twice, the left-handed hitter was named the Can-Am League’s Batter of the Week.
 In addition, he was named to the League's post-season All-Star team.

-John Kelly was acquired by the Rox in a trade with the New Jersey Jackals in the month of June.
+Kelly was acquired by the Rox in a trade with the New Jersey Jackals in the month of June.
 The right-handed veteran made an immediate impact, and was nearly perfect after joining the team.
 He recorded a save in his first appearance, and proceeded to win his first five starts with the Rox.
-In 15 appearances with Brockton, he was 8-1 with a 1.92 ERA.
-He posted double-digit victories for the second consecutive season, finishing with 10 wins overall this year.
+In 15 appearances with Brockton, he was 8–1 with a 1.92 earned run average (ERA).